Progressing Through Wesleyan

 Students wishing to study at a U.S. college or university apply directly to that institution and request an academic leave of absence from Wesleyan.
 They receive transfer credit (CR) only, and courses must be pre-approved by the appropriate Wesleyan departments.
 For more information on this process, students and advisors should consult the class dean.
-However, there are a few domestic programs, including the Twelve-College Exchange, that are handled by OSA.
-A full listing of these programs, to which students may not apply directly, is available in the Student Handbook and on the OSA website.
+However, there are a few domestic programs, including the Twelve-College Exchange, that are handled by Office of Study Abroad.
+A full listing of these programs, to which students may not apply directly, is available in the Student Handbook and on the Study Abroad website.
 These programs are considered Non-Resident Study (NRS) and do not count toward the residency requirement, but both credits and grades are transferred to Wesleyan.

 - The Junior Year